PrakMishra96/incubyte/README.md

 	 d.Total Sales and Revenue and Quantity by Products

--- Although the most sold product by number was 'Apple', but the most Revenue generating product was 'Laptops' -- The promotions must be directed towards Laptops, because they generate more revenue for roughly the same number of units sold compared to sofas.
+-- Although the most sold product by number was 'Apple', the most Revenue generating product was 'Laptop' and 'Sofa' -- The promotions must be directed towards laptops because they generate more revenue for roughly the same number of units sold as sofas.

 	e.Total Customers - 48,994